aristiun/Threat-Modeling-Framework/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You may obtain a copy of the License at [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).
+Please review our [LICENSE.md](LICENSE.md) file prior to use.

 **Contributing:**